Labor and Delivery

 Evaluation: If you are in labor, you will be transferred to the birth suite.
 If you are not sure you are in labor, you will be observed in the Assessment Center for up to four hours.
 If it is determined that you are not in labor, you will need to pre-register again in preparation for your return to the hospital once you are in active labor.

 Women with a scheduled procedures

-Scheduled induction and scheduled c-section patients may report to Admitting through the Hospital Main Entrance, with nearby parking in lots B and C. You will then be admitted to the LDR unit.
+Scheduled induction and scheduled c-section patients may report to Admitting through the Hospital Main Entrance, with nearby parking in lots B and C. You will then be admitted to the Labor and Delivery unit.

 Preparing for Labor

-A nurse will take you to your private room, which is equipped with a bathroom, television, telephone and a recliner. you will be asked to dress in a hospital gown and to get into the bed.
+A nurse will take you to your private room, which is equipped with a bathroom, television and a recliner.
+You will be asked to dress in a hospital gown.
 Your nurse will place monitors on your stomach to check you and your baby.
-She will ask questions about your medical history, explain procedures, and have you fill out a consent form.
+Intermittent monitoring is available should your condition allow.
+She will ask questions about your medical history, explain procedures and have you fill out a consent form.

 While in labor, a nurse assigned to you will keep your doctor informed of your labor progress.
-Each nurse has no more than two patients in labor at a time.
 She will check on you frequently; she will not be with you constantly unless your condition makes it necessary.
 Once you are ready for the pushing stage, you will have a nurse solely dedicated to you.